kwaldenphd/tidy-data-principles/README.md

 Q6: Compare your experience working in OpenRefine to other experiences you have had in a text editor or spreadsheet program.
 In what ways do you understand, perceive, or relate to the data differently through working in OpenRefine?
 Describe your experience cleaning this data in OpenRefine.

 Q7: Describe a past experience working with a spreadsheet program.
 What were you trying to do?
 How did it go?
-What was your overall feeling about working with data in a spreadsheet program?
+What were some of your overall impressions about working with data in a spreadsheet program?

 Q8: Compare your experience working in a spreadsheet program to your experience working in OpenRefine.
 In what ways do you understand, perceive, or relate to the data differently through working in Excel?
 Describe your experience cleaning this data in a spreadsheet program.